Home

 1881 - 97 x 116 cm - Oil on canvas

-Provenance: Moffett/Berson/Musem/Caillebotte Catalogue Raisonné Wildenstein No. 182
+Provenance: Moffett/Berson/Musem/Caillebotte Catalogue Raisonné Wildenstein No. 182/Newspaper reports from 1882

 No. 8 - Marine.